-The first thing you notice is it’s hard to get people to put time and effort into evaluating advertising impact.
+It’s hard to get people to put time and effort into evaluating advertising impact.
 It’s much less fun than creating the advert.
-No cast choices, script conversations and fun locations shoots.
+No cast choices, script conversations or fun location shoots.

 Evaluation means hard, detailed analytical work.
-You need to find the right numbers, and work out how real customers actually responded to your advertising.
+You need to look at the numbers.
+Work out what real customers did after seeing your advert.

-But “not fun” as this is, you need to do it to know if your advertising impacted sales and profits and delivered your business goals.
+But “not fun” as this is, you have to do it.
+You have no choice.
+You need to know if your advertising impacted sales and profits.
+If it helped you hit your business goals.

-There’s a few different ways to carry out this evaluation.
+There are a few different ways to work this out.